jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 SMB Threat Report
 These trends are concerning, especially within the managed service provider (MSP) space.
-IT administrators, who rely on the same techniques and software that are now favored by threat actors, face an increasingly complex conundrumdistinguishing good from bad becomes a much more difficult task than it has been historically.
-Consequently, this may introduce an immediate need to move toward more behavior\-based threat identification and a heightened focus on monitoring seemingly legitimate commands and software.
+IT administrators, who rely on the same techniques and software that are now favored by threat actors, face an increasingly complex conundrum—distinguishing “good” from “bad” becomes a much more difficult task than it has been historically.
+Consequently, this may introduce an immediate need to move toward more behavior\-based threat identification and a heightened focus on monitoring seemingly “legitimate” commands and software.
 Furthermore, the migration toward cloud platforms and similar developments have placed an even greater premium on securing identities.
 Whether leveraged as an initial access mechanism through credential capture and replay, or for inbox access for information gathering, adversaries